yoprst/backup/v4/performing-backups/index.md

 Exit Status Codes
 -----------------

-The `backup perform` command will exit with the following status codes:
+The `sliday_backup perform` command will exit with the following status codes:

 **0**: All triggers were successful and no warnings were issued.
 **1**: All triggers were successful, but some had warnings.
 **2**: All triggers were _processed_, but some failed.
-**3**: A fatal error caused Backup to exit.
+**3**: A fatal error caused SlidayBackup to exit.
 Some triggers may not have been processed.

 Passing Arbitrary Variables